pycom/pycom-documentation/content/firmwareapi/pycom/expansionboards/LTR329ALS01.md

 ### LTR329ALS01.light()

 Read the light levels of both light sensors.
-Returns a tuple with two values for light levels in lux: `(blue, red)`, between 0-65535.
+Returns a tuple with two values for light levels: `(blue, red)`, between 0-65535.

+### LTR329ALS01.lux()

+Calculate the illuminance using the readings of the light sensor.
+Returns a single value in lux.

 ## Constants